First observation of $CP$ violation and measurement of polarization in $B^+\to\rho(770)^0 K^*(892)^+$ decays

 The experimental systematic uncertainty from the background fractions is evaluated by varying the $r_b^\pm$ parameters within their uncertainties and repeating the amplitude fit.
 Systematic uncertainties due to the efficiency parameterization arise from imperfections of the five-dimensional efficiency map and from any residual charge-asymmetry effect.
 Imperfections are corrected by a weighting procedure to improve agreement with simulation across the five-dimensional space.
 The charge-asymmetry effects are assessed by deriving separate efficiency models for $\Bp$ and $\Bm$ decays.
 To evaluate the uncertainty due to the background PDF, an alternative parametrization is obtained by combining $\Bp$ and $\Bm$ samples or using samples with more relaxed selection criteria.
 Also, pseudoexperiments by bootstrapping the background sample~\cite{efron:1979} are used to extract the background PDF, where for each pseudoexperiment the amplitude fit is performed again.
 In each case, the deviation from the baseline result or the standard deviation of the results among the pseudoexperiments is taken as the corresponding systematic uncertainty.

 The systematic uncertainty due to fixed parameters in the amplitude model is estimated using repeated fits to the data.
 Each time the masses, widths, and hadron radii of intermediate resonances are varied within their uncertainties and an amplitude fit is performed under this model.
 The standard deviation of the distribution of the fit results among the repeated fits is taken as the corresponding systematic uncertainty.
 For the $B\to VV$ decay, the relative orbital angular momentum of the two vector mesons, $L$, could take the values $L=0$ or $L=2$ for the $\Azero$ and $\Apara$ amplitudes, and $L=1$ for the $\Aperp$ amplitude.
 Various $L$ configurations are studied and the results are compared with that of the baseline fit with $L=0$, and the largest difference is taken as the systematic uncertainty.
+The scalar component of the $\pip\pim$ mass spectrum can also be modeled using the K-matrix approach~\cite{Chung:1995dx}, as detailed in~\cite{Back:2017zqt}.
+The difference between the results obtained with this alternative model and those from the baseline fit using explicit $f_0$ resonances is taken as a systematic uncertainty.
 Furthermore, possible contributions of spin-2 resonances to the decay are assessed by including the $f_2(1270)\to\pip\pim$ or $K_2^*(1430)^+\to\KS\pip$ components in the fit.
 The systematic uncertainties are estimated using the mean value of deviations, between the fits using extended model and baseline model, over an ensemble of pseudoexperiments.

 The longitudinal polarization fraction averaged over the $\ButoRhoKst$ and \mbox{$\Bm\to\rhoz\Kstarm$} final states is determined in terms of the $\AiVV$ and $\AiVVbar$ amplitudes, with $\lambda\in\{0,\parallel,\perp\}$, to be